Spice Girls: Television

 The Spice Girls have hosted and starred in various television specials.
 In November 1997, they became the first pop group to host ITV's An Audience with...; their show featured an all-female audience and was watched by 11.8 million viewers in the UK, one fifth of the country's population.
 The group hosted the Christmas Day edition of Top of the Pops on BBC1 in 1996.
 The following year, a special Christmas Eve edition of the BBC series was dedicated to them, titled "Spice Girls on Top of the Pops".
 The group have also starred in numerous MTV television specials, including Spice Girls: Girl Power A–Z and MTV Ultrasound, Sugar and Spice and Everything Nice.
 Their concerts have also been broadcast in various countries: Girl Power!
 Live in Istanbul (1997) was broadcast on ITV, Showtime, and Fox Family Channel; Spiceworld Tour (1998) was broadcast on Sky Box Office; and Christmas in Spiceworld (1999) was broadcast on Sky One and Fox Kids, among others.

 The group have starred in television commercials for brands such as Pepsi, Polaroid, Walkers, Impulse and Tesco.
 They have also released a few official documentary films, including Spice Girls in America: A Tour Story (1999) and Giving You Everything (2007).
 Making-of documentaries for their film Spice World were broadcast on Channel 5 and MTV.
 The Spice Girls have been the subject of numerous unofficial documentary films, commissioned and produced by individuals independent of the group, including Raw Spice (2001), Seven Days That Shook the Spice Girls (2002), and Spice Girls: How Girl Power Changed Britain (2021).
 The group have had episodes dedicated to them in several music biography series, including VH1's Behind the Music, E!
 True Hollywood Story and MTV's BioRhythm.

 Merchandise and sponsorship deals

 Hundreds of different Spice Girls-branded products were put on the market, including cameras and radios.
+Other tie-ins included the 1998 PlayStation game Spice World, which Wired said targeted girls aged 6 to 12; the Los Angeles Times later described it as a top seller.

 In the late 1990s, the Spice Girls were involved in a prolific marketing phenomenon that saw them become the most merchandised group in music history.
 They negotiated lucrative endorsement deals with numerous brands, including Pepsi, Asda, Cadbury and Target, which led to accusations of overexposure and "selling out".
-The group was estimated to have earned over £300 million ($500 million) from their marketing endeavours in 1997 alone.
+The group was estimated to have earned more than £300 million ($500 million) from their marketing endeavours in 1997 alone.
 Their subsequent reunion concert tours saw the Spice Girls launch new sponsorship and advertising campaigns with the likes of Tesco and Victoria's Secret in 2007, and Walkers and Mr. Men in 2019.